Malek14032000/Projet_SMA/README.md

 ## Limits & Improvements
 In this project, we implemented and benchmarked three distinct behavior strategies for the agents.
 However, our methodology has a few limitations:

-- The simulation currently operates on a grid with a fixed size and fixed regions, which limits flexibility for testing in different environments.
+- The simulation currently operates on a grid with a fixed size (12x12) and fixed regions, which limits flexibility for testing in different environments.

 - Although we ran multiple simulations per configuration to reduce the variance, the overall batch size remains small, making our results not reliable enough.

 - We could enhance our monitoring by introducing additional performance indicators, such as the time an agent spents not performing any useful action.
 This would help clarify our optimization goals — are we aiming solely for fast map cleaning, or do we also want to minimize energy/resource usage?

 - In our implementation, each of the three zones contains the same amount of waste.
 However, this causes an imbalance since the red zone ends up being consistently overloaded compared to the others.
 A potential improvement would be to vary the waste density across zones and observe how it impacts the overall efficiency.

+- In some configurations, the simulation may get stuck when each agent holds one waste item, preventing further transformations.
+Handling this edge case could improve reliability and robustness.

 ## Contributors